Robbing The Link Vault orange

 You can split your competitors into two groups:

-Page-level competitors are the websites that compete with specific pages on your website.
+Page-level competitors are websites that compete with specific pages on your website.

-They may compete with other queries in your niche, or they may be unrelated websites that compete on that single topic.
+They may compete with other search queries in your niche, or they may be unrelated websites that compete with you on a single topic.

 Domain-level competitors are websites that publish content in the same niche as yours.
-They compete with your site for a variety of different keywords.
+They compete with your site to rank for a variety of keywords.

 Hereā€™s an example to help you differentiate between page-level and domain-level competitors: